yourexodus/capstone_CDC/README.md

 run6() - includes everything from run3() but added group_data(df,"education","Type")

-Testing all functions at the bottm in the Feature_Engineering.ipynb Saved all funtions to my_functions.ipynb in juypter notebook saved my_functions.ipynb as my_functions.py</td>
+Testing all functions at the bottm in the Feature_Engineering.ipynb Saved all methods/functions to a file  called my_functions.ipynb in juypter notebook saved prepared_cdc.ipynb as my_functions.py.
+Now, my file is a module.
+Then I added class PreparedData_CDC to add all my methods to this class</td>
     </tr>
     <tr>
       <td>&nbsp;</td>